CuteBoiz/Ubuntu_Installation/python.md

 - <i>Solution:</i>

 You'll meet a lot of those problems.
-All you need to do is open a new terminal window and use root permission ```sudo -i``` and go to /usr folder.
+Because */usr* folder is hidden so u can only access it thought root permission.
+To access root permission: `sudo -i` and go to /usr folder `cd /usr`.

-Then use ```chmod 777``` to change the permission access for the following folder
+Then use `chmod 777` to change the permission access for the following folder

-(example: /usr/local/bin/python3.8 the "bin" folder need to be change permission).
+(example: The error was `/usr/local/bin/python3.8` so the folder `bin`  need to be change permission).

 ```sh
 sudo -i